-In December 2021, the Company rented the office building for Nanke Plant from a related party and entered into a two-year lease contract with reference to the rent of adjacent land.
+In December 2021, the consolidated company rented the office building for Nanke Plant from a related party and entered into a two-year lease contract with reference to the rent of adjacent land.
 The total contract price was NT\$ 101,024 thousand.
-Subsequently, a new lease
+In November 2022, a new lease contract was concluded upon further negotiation to lower the rent.
+While the remaining lease term remained unchanged, the total contract price amounted to NT\$ 15,654 thousand.
+The interest expenses recognized in 2022 and 2021 amounted to NT\$ 1,253 thousand and NT\$ 505 thousand.
+As of December 31, 2022 and 2021, the balance of lease liabilities amounted to NT\$ 13,851 thousand and NT\$ 101,024 thousand respectively.